0xSultan/0xSultan.github.io/_posts/DFIR/2025-06-19-Exfiltrate-Without-Borders.md

     This one simulates pressing the MWB shortcut (e.g., CTRL+ALT+F3) to switch control to connected device then injects (WIN+R → calc → ENTER).
 Could be enhanced to read the settings.json file and know which device is connected and what shortcut to use…

-### BOF PoC:
+### BOF PoC **(`mwb_injector.o`)**:

-Just a Beacon Object File that integrates with Cobalt Strike, simulates switching to a paired device then injecting keystrokes via MWB.
+Just a Beacon Object File that integrates with Cobalt Strike, simulates switching to a paired device then injecting keystrokes via MWB, i found it a way to learn more about BOFs detials and simulate a real scenario so why not.

 > "Talk is cheap.
 Show me the code."